Skip to main content

 warning

 It is guaranteed that after non-mutating operations, the iterator is still usable.
 However, there is no such guarantee for mutating operations.
-It means that the inner structure of the iterable may be changed in a such way that state of the iterator may be undefined.
+It means that the inner structure of the iterable may be changed in a such way that the state of the iterator may be undefined.
 For example, adding an element to a hashtable can provoke hashtable reconstruction that changes the sequence of elements to iterate undefinedly.
 But some structures can guarantee the safety of their iterators (for example, all lists can).

 Also, be aware that there are a bit more kinds of iterators that are made especially for other APIs.
 For example, there are other iterator types for lists and for sets.

-Concept: "nodes" and "nodded" collections
+💭 Concept: "nodes" and "nodded" collections

 As you know, there are several kinds of lists.
 Let's consider a (doubly) linked list.
 It has a great performance of insertion in the middle.
 But there is one nuance: it is that performant only in cases you have a pointer to this middle.
 So we have to somehow have a pointer to internal parts of the structure.
 And it's not the only case where we need such pointers.
 That's why there are nodes and nodded structures in Kone.